January 25, 2018 to January 27, 2018

 Dr. John A. Hart did his pathology residency at U.C.L.A.
 Medical Center, followed by a Gastrointestinal and Hepatic Pathology fellowship at the same institution.
 In 1991 he joined the faculty of the University of Chicago Department of Pathology as an assistant professor, and rose to the rank of full professor in 2004.
 In 1998 he started a fellowship program in Gastrointestinal and Hepatic Pathology and has served as the director of the program since that time.
 The fellowship has graduated more than a dozen GI pathologists who are now working in academic pathology departments throughout the United States and Canada.
 Dr. Hart has published more than 180 articles in the fields of gastrointestinal and hepatic pathology and has also authored numerous book chapters.
 He has lectured throughout the United States and in Europe, South America and Asia.
 He has been the director of a liver pathology course for the past 13 years and has participated in numerous additional educational courses in GI and hepatic pathology.

 Dr. Hart has attended the USCAP annual meeting for the past 25 years.
-He has been an abstract reviewer, platform session moderator, companion society and evening specialty session speaker and moderator, and is currently a member of the education committees of the USCAP and of the Rodger Haggitt Gastrointestinal Pathology Society.
+He has been an abstract reviewer, platform session moderator, companion society and evening specialty session speaker and moderator, and an active member of the education committees of the USCAP and of the Rodger Haggitt Gastrointestinal Pathology Society.
 He has also participated in the USCAP Diagnostic Pathology Update and Practical Pathology Seminar courses.
 He is a member of the USCAP Board of Directors, and as an officer on the Executive Committee serves as its Treasurer.

 Rish K. Pai, M.D., Ph.D.